-He is one of a handful of Norwegian players who represented their country but never featured in the top domestic league.
+He is also one of a handful of Norwegian players who represented their country but never featured in the top domestic league.

 Embed from Getty Images

-A contributing factor to his early retirement was a horror tackle by Roy Keane in the Manchester derby which allegedly stemmed from a game four years later when Haaland was playing for Leeds and accused Keane of feigning injury when he had actually ruptured his cruciate ligament.
+A contributing factor to his early retirement was a horror tackle by Roy Keane in the Manchester derby which allegedly stemmed from a game four years earlier when Haaland was playing for Leeds and accused Keane of feigning injury when he had actually ruptured his cruciate ligament.